vbaconnet-ledger/developer-portal/_docs/nano-app/types-apps.md

 Three pieces of software are required:
 - A BOLOS application, written in C, running on a Ledger device
-- The wallet app, with business logic and typically a GUI, running on a computer or a phone connected to the Ledger device
+- The with business logic and typically a GUI, running on a computer or a phone connected to the Ledger device
 - A transaction explorer that interfaces between the front-end and the cryptocurrency daemon, running either locally (in the case of a full node) or remotely (light wallet)

 If you’re not developing an app adding support for a cryptocurrency, then you can ignore the 3rd piece.
 Depending on your use case, the wallet app might be a simple daemon or a command line tool, without a GUI.